Skip to content

 5. Start Optimization

-You are all set!
-Click on the "Optimize"" button as shown below
+Click the "Optimize"" button as shown below

 Just click to begin!